Perturbative quantum simulation: Numerical Simulation

 \subsection{Interacting fermions}

 In this section, we consider the one-dimensional interacting fermions with spin degrees of freedom, which is described by the Fermi-Hubbard Hamiltonian as

 where $\hat c_j$ ($\hat c_j^{\dagger}$) is the fermionic annihilation (creation) operators on the $j$th site and spin state $\sigma \in\{\uparrow, \downarrow \}$, and $\hat n_j = \hat c_j^{\dagger}\hat c_j $ is the particle density operator.
-One-dimensional interacting fermions can be well captured by the Luttinger liquid theory, which shows that spin and charge of the electrons disintegrate into two separate collective excitations, spinon (holon) excitations with only spin (charge) degrees of freedom.
-For self-consistency, we briefly review the theory of bosonisation~\cite{fradkin2013field} and separation of spin and charge excitations in the following.
+One-dimensional interacting fermions can be well captured by the Luttinger liquid theory, which shows that the spin and charge of the electrons disintegrate into two separate collective excitations, spinon (holon) excitations with only spin (charge) degrees of freedom.
+For self-consistency, we briefly review the theory of bosonisation and discuss the separation of spin and charge excitations, following the discussion in~\cite{fradkin2013field,arute2020observation}.

 The Fermi surface of interacting electrons in $1$D only has two points, and therefore it could be reduced to the effective Hamiltonian describing the excitation from one point to the other.
 The effective Hamiltonian ignoring spins can be expressed as $H = H^{\rm loc} +V_{ee}$ where $\hat{H}_{0} = \sum_{\zeta = \pm 1} \sum_{q} v_{\mathrm{F}} q \hat c_{\zeta q}^{\dagger} \hat c_{\zeta q}$ and $V_{ee} =\frac{1}{2 L} \sum_{k k^{\prime} q} V_{\mathrm{ee}}(q) \hat \hat c_{k-q}^{\dagger} \hat c_{k^{\prime}+q}^{\dagger}\hat c_{k^{\prime}} \hat c_{k}$, which describes the allowed scattering near the Fermi surface.
 Here, $\zeta = \pm 1$ represents the left or the right side of the Fermi surface, and $v_F$ is the Fermi velocity.
 For one-dimensional electrons, the density modulation is the elementary excitation, and thus it is natural to introduce the bosonic operator as